 If you spend more time on the site, you will see that the primary focus of the authors is to give insights about how the web is changing, thus how that is impacting users and designers alike.

 Speaking of UX, you can also check out amazing blog spots such as UX Collective and UX Matters to browse amazing and inspirative stories about design.
-Also, check out articles at Medium where you can always come up with some interesting pieces.

 CSS-Tricks: For CSS and related topics